Asthma

 5

-Inhalers deliver a small dose of medicines and so that they are the first and safest form of treatment for asthma.
+Inhalers deliver a small dose of medicines so they are the fastest and safest form of treatment for asthma.

 Types of Asthma